RakhithJK/spyder-ide-spyder-wiki/How-to-run-PyQt-applications-within-Spyder.md

 ```

 ### An explanation

-Most of the problems of running a QApplication multiple times inside Spyder is that a QApplication instance remains in the namespace of the kernel of the IPython console after the first run, then when you try to re-run your application you already have a QApplication instance initialized.
-Trying to quit a QApplication instance that you have a reference, probably will cause your program to get stuck in the blocking while-loop as suggested [here](https://stackoverflow.com/a/38285497), and here using `sys.exit()` doesn't help since is the same as trying to exit python (and hence the IPython console).
+The most common problem when running a QApplication multiple times inside Spyder is that a QApplication instance remains in the namespace of the IPython console kernel after the first run.
+In other words, when you try to re-run your application, you already have a QApplication instance initialized.

+Trying to remove that instance will probably cause your program to get stuck in the blocking while-loop as suggested [here](https://stackoverflow.com/a/38285497), and using `sys.exit()` doesn't help since it's the same as trying to exit Python (and hence the IPython console).

 In the code above then you can see that we make a function for the creation of the QApplication instance (to make it local and prevent it to get in the namespace of the kernel of the console).
-Another approach that could work in some cases is adding a validation for a instance with the method `instance()` of QApplication.
+Another approach that could work in some cases is adding a validation for a QApplication instance with the method `instance()`.
 In the later case you probably will need to structure the `main` that creates the QApplication instance with something like this:

 ```python
  if not QApplication.instance():